-Long-Term Liabilities

 Governments are required to account for and report on long-term and other liabilities per Governmental Accounting Standards Board (GASB) pronouncements.
 Long-term liabilities reflect future obligations that have been incurred as a result of required or contractually obligated payments.
 The County recognizes the need to account for unfunded long-term liabilities and to develop a plan to manage them prudently.
 Multnomah County has two long-term liabilities related to the cost of personnel.
 There are additional long-term liabilities associated with the County's self-insurance programs for liability and worker's compensation.
 The County participates in the Public Employees Retirement System (PERS), a cost-sharing, multiple-employer defined benefit pension plan administered by the PERS Pension board.
 PERS provides retirement, disability, and death benefits to plan members and their beneficiaries.
 State statutes (ORS 238 and 238A) authorize the State to establish and amend all plan provisions.
 The PERS contribution requirements of the County are established and may be amended by the State.
 It is the policy and practice of the County to pay PERS obligations on an annual, pay-as-you-go basis.
-The rates assessed by the PERS Board also include an actuarial estimate of the amount required to provide for any unfunded liability that may exist.
+The rates assessed by the PERS Board also include an actuarial estimate of the amount required to provide for any unfunded liability that may exist. retiree healthcare benefits.

-The County also has incurred a liability associated with contractually obligated retiree healthcare benefits.
 This liability, commonly known as Other Post Employment Benefits (OPEB) is the sole responsibility of the County.

-PERS Long Term Liability

-As of December 31, 2015, the County's unfunded PERS liability is approximately \$206 million.
+PERS Long Term Liability As of December 31, 2015, the County's unfunded PERS liability is approximately \$548 million.
 If it is determined that the County could realize a present value savings from pre-funding the liability, the Chief Financial Officer may recommend the sale of Pension Obligation Bonds (POBs).

-The FY 2017 budget includes a \$25 million appropriation to establish a side account with PERS.
-These funds will be invested by PERS.
+In FY 2017, the County established the first of three planned side accounts with Oregon PERS.
+These funds are invested by PERS and earn the same rate of return as the overall PERS portfolio.
 Creation of a side account allows the County to more effectively mitigate anticipated increases in PERS rates.
 Reserves which are restricted for this purpose, will be used to establish this side account.
-It is anticipated that the County will ultimately invest \$75 million in PERS side accounts over the next three years.
+It is anticipated that the County will ultimately invest \$75 million in PERS side accounts by FY 2019.